 Placement and Prior Learning

-Because knowledge of a foreign language is such an important skill, students who studied French, German, or Spanish in high school and who hope to achieve greater fluency are strongly encouraged to continue studying that foreign language as college freshmen so that they strengthen their language proficiency and avoid losing knowledge previously attained.
-Students who wait until their sophomore or junior year to continue their foreign language study too often discover that they have unfortunately forgotten most of their language skills—skills they dedicated perhaps three or more years in high school developing.
+Because knowledge of a foreign language is such an important skill, students who studied French, German, or Spanish in high school and who hope to achieve greater fluency are strongly encouraged to continue studying that foreign language as college freshmen so that they strengthen and increase their language proficiency and avoid losing knowledge previously attained.
+Students who wait until their sophomore or junior year to continue language study too often discover that they have unfortunately forgotten most of their language skills, skills they dedicated years to attain.

-Students who wish to continue their study of French, German, or Spanish may take a free online placement exam.
-The exam serves two functions: (1) it helps those students who desire to continue studying a foreign language begun in high school to ascertain the appropriate level or course in which to enroll at Augustana; and (2) it allows those students who studied a foreign language in high school but who do not wish to continue studying that foreign language at Augustana to attempt to place out of Augustanta's two-semester language requirement.
+Students who wish to continue their study of French, German, or Spanish take a free online placement exam.
+The placement exam serves two functions: (1) it helps students who desire to continue studying a foreign language begun in high school to ascertain the appropriate level or course in which to enroll at Augustana; and (2) it allows students who studied French, German or Spanish in high school but who do not wish to continue studying foreign languages at Augustana to attempt to place out of Augustanta's two-semester language requirement.
 Students who place into a language course of 210 (Intermediate 1) or higher and who desire to test-out of the language requirement must take, in addition to the written placement exam, an oral test-out exam; a free fifteen minute speaking and listening examination given by an MDFL faculty member.

 Can I choose to study a language different from the one I started in high school?